Treating Demodex

 • Start Xdemvy (lotilaner opthalmic solution) prescription eye drops twice daily for 6 weeks.
 Xdemvy is an anti-parasitic which kills Demodex mites by paralyzing them. https://xdemvy.com

 *A biofilm is a slimy, sticky film of bacteria that coats the surface of the eyelids.
 A biofilm is composed of a well-hydrated matrix of bacteria and their glycocalyx, a sugary coating that allows cells to adhere to and communicate with each other.
 The eyelid margin with its moisture, nutrients and warmth, is the perfect environment to cultivate a thriving bacterial biofilm.
 Some people experience an increased frequency of accumulation of a tenacious biofilm along their eyelid margins.
-These individuals benefit from periodic exfoliation of their eyelids to keep their meibomian gland orifices (openings) uncapped of unclogged.
-This helps to ensure the health of the meibomian glands, and decrease irritation and inflammation, thus keeping the eyes and eyelids healthier and more comfortable.
+These individuals benefit from periodic exfoliation of their eyelids to keep their Meibomian gland orifices (openings) uncapped of unclogged.
+This helps ensure the health of the Meibomian glands, decrease irritation and inflammation, and keep the eyes and eyelids their healthiest and most comfortable.